-We buy into The Education Welfare Service (EWS), who carry out statutory duties to ensure regular school attendance.
-They offer advice and support to schools and families who are attending a school within Derby City.
-Education Welfare Officers are based in Multi-agency Teams throughout the City.

-Welfare issues they deal with:

-- attendance issues

-- welfare issues

-- children working in entertainment

-- child employment

-- Children Missing Education (CME)

-- exclusions

-- unauthorised absence Penalty Notices

-Services that we provide:
+We actively work with families to break down barriers which could be causing attendance to become an issue.
+We also work closely with our EWO, and regularly refer to our academy attendance policy and how the academy works collaboratively with others, including the local authority see Derby Education Welfare webpages

-- Advice and support to schools on strategies and initiatives to promote good attendance. - Support and guide schools and parents on attendance issues. - Contribute to or undertake Early Help Assessments (EHA). - Advice on school policies and best practice guidance. - Issue and regulate performance licences. - Issue work permits. - Advice and guidance when children become CME. - Support through advocacy to children and families regarding exclusions. - 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+- 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
 The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.

-Behaviour in Schools (2022),

-Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions

-• Elective home education.
+We work hard to support all learners, to promote safe and inclusive environments where learning is effective, we do this in an attempt to ensure reduced timetables, suspension or exclusions are not required.
+See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions. - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages

-- Children who require mental health support.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages. - Children who require mental health support.
 The academy has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
-We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems. - Looked after children and previously looked after children.
+We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
+We use Compass Changing Lives when we feel children are suffering with their mental health.
+We refer children with parental consent.
+Derby and Derbyshire Mental Health Pathway.

+- Looked after children and previously looked after children.
 The academy ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - The name of the Personal Advisor appointed to support a child who has left care